 Higher Education Learning Gain Analysis (HELGA) is a strand of the learning gain programme which investigated the potential for using existing data on the student experience to identify what it tells us about learning gain.
 This explored whether administrative data can provide a low burden approach to a proxy measure for learning gain.

 - The first methodology can account for observable characteristics such as gender and ethnicity.

-- The second methodology seeks to account for unobservable characteristics such as a students’ preference for a particular region.
+- The second methodology sought to account for unobservable characteristics such as a students’ preference for a particular region.

-The models use data from the start of a student’s higher education journey and compare it with data collected at the end of their undergraduate experience.
+The models used data from the start of a student’s higher education journey and compared it with data collected at the end of their undergraduate experience.

 The findings of this strand of work have been published in an evaluation report.

 Read our report: Can administrative data be used to measure learning gain?